chriskevin/chrisunleashed/_posts/2018-08-31-mastering-git.md

 **How can I use the commit history to find useful information?**

-`git log` och `git shortlog` are really powerful commands.
+`git log` and `git shortlog` are really powerful commands.
 They have tons of filters to help you extract the information that you want.
 John Kagga explores the most useful use cases in his article [Exploring the Git log command – The Andela Way - John Kagga](https://medium.com/the-andela-way/exploring-the-git-log-command-9117b9ff3c2c).

 **How do I pick the best suited branch strategy?**